denisdiaconu/Project1/README.md

 # NYT CLONE PROJECT

-> Clone of the New York Times website page.

 ![screenshot](./screenshot.png)

 Clone of the New York Times website page.
 This project features Positioning and floating elements.